 The best way to get the layers of information that are presented in this report is to read your report online, which will allow you to expand your learning about your house.
 You will notice some words or series of words highlighted in blue and underlined – clicking on these will provide you with a link to additional information.

 This report is divided into chapters that parcel the home into logical inspection components.
 Each chapter is broken into sections that relate to a specific system or component of the home.
 You can navigate between chapters with the click of a button on the left side margin.

 Most sections will contain some descriptive information done in black font.
-Observation narrative, done in colored boxes, will be included if a system or component is found to be significantly deficient in some way or if we wish to provide helpful additional information about the system or the scope of our inspection.
-If a system or component of the home was deemed to be in satisfactory or serviceable condition, there may be no narrative observation comments in that section and it may simply say “tested,” or “inspected.”
+Observation narratives, done in colored boxes, will be included if a system or component is found to be significantly deficient in some way or if we wish to provide helpful additional information about the system or the scope of our inspection.
+If a system or component of the home was deemed to have no noteworthy defects or was in some way operational, there may be no narrative comments in that section and it may simply describe the components.

 All narrative observations are colored, numbered and labeled to help you find, refer to, and understand the severity of the observation.
 Observation colors and labels used in this report are:

 The inspection findings are summarized below.
 They are listed by importance with substantial safety hazard at the top in red or orange.
 These can be life safety hazards or issues that could result in a major short-term expense to correct or possible significant expense in the future if not addressed.
 This summary is not a complete listing of the findings in the report and reflects the opinion of the inspector.
 Please review all of the report pages.
 All repairs must be done by the applicable qualified, licensed & bonded trades or professionals.
 I recommend obtaining receipts and warranties for the work done (including copies of any necessary permits).

 Many of the narrative comments in the Summary have pictures and web links that better clarify the issues in the Full Report.
 Please refer to their place in the report body for additional clarification/information.